Introduction and acceptance of terms

 b.
 If you are 15 or under, your parents or guardians must consent to you participating in the Event and accept these Terms.

 c.
-Please do not sign up for the Event unless you have a responsible adult to help you collect donations.
+Please do not sign up for the Event unless you have a responsible adult to help you collect and bank donations.

 a.
 Please carefully read these Terms.
 By you, or a child you are responsible for, registering for the Event, you agree to be bound by these Terms.

 b.
-Parents or guardians will be solely responsible for their child's participation in the Event (refer in particular to Acceptance of Risks and Waiver of Liability below).
+Parents or guardians will be solely responsible for their child's participation in the Event (refer in particular to the Participation in the Event section below).

 c.
 We strongly encourage parents and guardians to continue the conversation with their child(ren) about safe internet use practices, including safe use of their photos and other personal information to be uploaded to the Event online fundraising pages.
 We recommend parents, guardians and team leaders visit the Office of the Children's eSafety Commissioner website for information and tips for young children, teens and parents to be online safely.